vmware-tanzu/velero/site/content/docs/main/output-file-format.md

 ## Output File Format Versioning

-The Velero output file format is intended to be relatively stable, but may change over time in order to support new features.
+The Velero output file format is intended to be relatively stable, but may change over time to support new features.

-In order to accommodate this, Velero follows [Semantic Versioning](http://semver.org/) for the file format version.
+To accommodate this, Velero follows [Semantic Versioning](http://semver.org/) for the file format version.

 Minor and patch versions will indicate backwards-compatible changes that previous versions of Velero can restore, including new directories or files.